 'The Miracle of the Little Prince': Film Review

-Marjoleine Boonstra's documentary explores how translations of Antoine de Saint-Exupéry's classic novel have helped keep several esoteric languagues alive.
+Marjoleine Boonstra's documentary explores how translations of Antoine de Saint-Exupéry's classic novel have helped keep several esoteric languages alive.

 Author/translator Kerttu Vuolab loves the book for even more personal reasons.
 Born in Finland, she grew up speaking her native language of Sami.
 Sent to a boarding school after the tragic drowning death of her beloved younger sister, she was shocked to discover that she would only be allowed to speak Finnish, which she didn't understand.
 Bullied by her classmates as she struggled to learn a new language, she took solace in The Little Prince, a copy of which was given to her by a friendly librarian.

-The film also spotlights three elderly women in El Salvador who are translating the book into Nawat, an Aztec dialect in imminent danger of dying off due to many years of oppression by the government.
-Most of the few hundred people who speak it today are in their '80s and '90s, with the youngest being 55.
+The doc also spotlights three elderly women in El Salvador who are translating the book into Nawat, an Aztec dialect in imminent danger of dying off due to many years of oppression by the government.
+Most of the few hundred people who speak it today are in their 80s and 90s, with the youngest being 55.
 "It's the language of our ancestors," one man declares.

 Finally, there are Tibetans Tashi Kyi and Noyontsang Lamokyab, who are living in exile in Paris and have each translated the book.
 They hope to keep their language alive despite efforts by the Chinese government to suppress it out of existence.